Proforce-Galaxies/organization-wiki/tools-workflow/git-workflow.md

 🔄 **Always pull the latest changes before starting work:**
 ```
 git fetch origin
-git pull origin develop  # or main if you branch from main
+git pull origin develop --no-rebase  # or main if you branch from main
 ```

 ⏳ **Keep branches short-lived** → finish and merge quickly.